 Modern calligraphy has swiftly become the go-to script for brides looking for a unique finishing touch for their wedding, or for learners looking to ease themselves into dealing with calligraphic scripts and paraphernalia.

-When I started teaching myself calligraphy, I didn’t start with modern calligraphy.
-I didn’t even know that was a thing.
+When I started teaching myself calligraphy in 2014, I didn't start with modern calligraphy.
+I didn't even know that was a thing.
 I instead found a style that I like the most, and seemed the most practical out of them: Copperplate.

-Modern calligraphy has its grounding in Copperplate, which is why many teachers recommend getting Copperplate under your belt first.
+Modern calligraphy has its grounding in Copperplate script, which is why many teachers recommend getting Copperplate under your belt first.
 Copperplate calligraphy:

 - is structured with specific, individual strokes used to form the letters

 - requires varying pressure on up and down strokes to create thick down lines, and thin — hairline — upstrokes.

 Therefore, mastering these techniques not only give you an excellent foundation, but also confidence, for doing modern calligraphy.
 The only difficulty I've been having is loosening up and being free outside of the Copperplate constraints.
 Beautiful constraints.